 Focus groups were formed to identify which activities (specific and mixed) and ecological processes in the environmental sector that should be considered in the sector analysis.
 For the mixed sectors, the ratio between the ecological subsector and the conventional sub-sector, as well as the criteria to be used for the characterization of decent jobs were discussed.
 Almost 18 Indicators were considered to characterize decent work.

-The participants feedbacks were very encouraging – indicating a lot of interest on this topic. exchanges on this work will be continued later and summary report of these activities will be shared.
+The participants feedback was very encouraging – indicating a lot of interest on this topic. exchanges on this work will be continued later and summary report of these activities will be shared.